Fisher is not a newbie when it comes to the metal detector business.

 4. How deep does a Fisher metal detector go?

-To be honest, the question, unfortunately, has no direct answer.
+The question, unfortunately, has no direct answer.
 Detection depth varies with different variables (aside from the manufacturer’s detection depth capability of the detector).

 Such variables include conductive properties of the soil, the length of time an object is buried, the size of an object, the shape of an object, and the degree of magnetization.